performant-software/Neatline/README.md

       - Requires basic knowledge of web hosting environments, MySQL administration, and web-based software installation.
       - Geoserver, the optional geospatial server that makes it possible to use georectified .tiff images as base layers, is a complex piece of software that can be comparatively difficult deploy.

+While the webservice is a fully capable solution for many (if not most) use cases, it also serves a sandbox environment for advanced users who want to demo a fully-functional installation of the software before committing further time and resources.

+## Installation and Setup

+### Neatline Web Service

+### Self-hosted Omeka + Neatline